 After you have assembled and aligned your MARK 4 [Shorty], go through the various optional Mode Setups and get familiar with what each one requires for safe and efficient operation.
-When you have read the Introduction and Safety sections and are familiar the Terms to Know, Parts with Lists.
-Exploded Views. plus have completed the Assembly and Alignment procedures, go to the Operations section for more specific information on each of the mode setups and capabilities.
+When you have Introduction and Safety sections and familiar with the Terms to Know, Parts Lists.
+Exploded Views. plus completed the Assembly and Alignment procedures, go to the Operations section for more specific information on each of the mode setups and capabilities.